edmundito/ags-tween/docs/scripting/tween.md

     bool Tween.Update()

-Moves the tween forward in time.
+Moves the tween forward in time by one loop.

     Tween customTween;
     customTween.Init(5.0, 0, 100); // In 5 seconds, value goes from 0 to 100.